Metallurgical and Materials Engineering

 MTGN334.
 CHEMICAL PROCESSING OF MATERIALS.
 3.0 Semester Hrs.

 Development and application of fundamental principles related to the processing of metals and materials by thermochemical, aqueous, and fused salt electrochemical/chemical routes.
 The course material is presented within the framework of a formalism that examines the physical chemistry, thermodynamics, reaction mechanisms and kinetics inherent to a wide selection of chemical processing systems.
 The general formalism provides for a transferable knowledge-base to other systems not specifically covered in the course.
-Prerequisite: MTGN272, MTGN351, and CEEN267 or EDNS251 or EDNS261 or EDNS262 or EDNS264 or EDNS269.
+Prerequisite: MTGN272 and MTGN251.
 Co-requisite: MTGN334L.

 MTGN334L.
 CHEMICAL PROCESSING OF MATERIALS LABORATORY.
 1.0 Semester Hr.

-(II) Experiments in chemical processing of materials to supplement the lectures of MTGN334.
-Corequisite: MTGN334.
+Experiments in chemical processing of materials to supplement the lectures of MTGN334.
 3 hours lab; 1 semester hour.
+Co-requisite: MTGN334.

 MTGN340.
 COOPERATIVE EDUCATION.
 1-3 Semester Hr.